mzweilin/EvadeML-Zoo/README.md

   --dataset_name DATASET_NAME
                         Supported: MNIST, CIFAR-10, ImageNet.
   --nb_examples NB_EXAMPLES
                         The number of examples selected for attacks.
+Invalid in test mode.
   --test_mode [TEST_MODE]
                         Only select one sample for each class.
   --notest_mode